If Jesus Rose from the Dead, then (#36) After Departing He Would Have Sent the Holy Spirit

 Second, they were going to receive power.
 I don’t know what the disciples might have thought about this when Jesus said these words.
 For most of the world, if you were told you were going to be granted “power”, your thoughts might go to a number of worldly ways that you might wield it.
 But the Holy Spirit brought a different kind of power to God’s people.
 Just think back to what we saw in Peter and John soon after Pentecost.
 They were arrested and brought before the entire Jewish authority, placed in the center and told to stop speaking in the name of Jesus.
 These were the guys that were huddled together in fear behind locked doors not too long prior.
 These were “uneducated”, common fishermen.
 But now, filled with the power of the Holy Spirit, they spoke boldly and courageously in the lion’s den and were willing to face death rather than recant.

 And third, the Holy Spirit was going to make them witnesses of Jesus.
-And that witness was going to be “in Jerusalem and in all Judea and Samaria, and to the end of the earth”.
+That witness was going to be “in Jerusalem and in all Judea and Samaria, and to the end of the earth”.
 This didn’t mean that those disciples were going to personally go to Katmandu and Lima and Possum Trot, Kentucky.
 It meant, just as God had ordained from the very beginning when He created Adam and Eve and told them to be fruitful, multiply and fill the earth, that the disciples would be witnesses who would spawn other witnesses who would, in turn, spawn others until the witness of Christ would reach the ends of the earth.

 So, who is this?
 Who has taken up abode within us?